Stage-wise Attention-Guided Region Sequencing for Adversarial Attacks on Large Vision-Language Models: Preliminary

 Here, $f_{\mathrm{img}}(\cdot)$ and $f_{\mathrm{txt}}(\cdot)$ denote the image and text encoders, respectively, and $\mathcal{L}$ denotes a cosine similarity loss.

 The $L_\infty$ constraint enforces an independent $\epsilon$ bound on each pixel, yielding a finite per-pixel perturbation budget.
-This constraint introduces an implicit scheduling problem: allocating perturbations to less influential regions too early can reduce the effectiveness of later updates.
-As a result, the success of an $L_\infty$-bounded attack depends critically on \emph{when and where} the limited budget is allocated.
+This constraint introduces an implicit ordered allocation problem: allocating updates to weakly influential regions, or repeatedly updating a region whose influence has already diminished, can reduce the effectiveness of later perturbations.
+As a result, the success of an $L_\infty$-bounded attack depends critically on which regions are updated and how the update support is sequenced across regions.